Updated on March 15, 2026

 The Science Behind the Pop-Up

 Our ancestors who could imagine worst-case scenarios were better prepared to avoid real danger.
-Your brain is trying to keep you safe, but sometimes it goes into overdrive and creates scenarios that aren’t actually threats.
+Your brain is trying to keep you safe, but sometimes it goes into overdrive and creates scenarios that aren’t actual threats.

 How Intrusive Thoughts Disrupt Day-to-Day Life